 Howard White was raised on Nelson Island in a gyppo logging camp.
-"I grew up pitying poor city boys, there " he says, drugs "who couldn't walk a slippery boomstick without falling in the drink or tell a red cedar from a yellow cedar."
+"I grew up pitying poor city boys, " he says, "who couldn't walk a slippery boomstick without falling in the drink or tell a red cedar from a yellow cedar."
 After attending UBC, he returned to the Sunshine Coast and started a local newspaper in Pender Harbour.
 He entered magazine publishing with Raincoast Chronicles, an ongoing collection of articles about the B.C. coast.

 When he decided to become a fulltime book publisher, White bought a miscellany of antiquated printing and binding equipment—everything needed for the manufacture of books in the backwoods—and set up shop in an unheated workshed that he and his father had used for fixing backhoes and dumptrucks.
 White and White Sr. then proceeded to teach themselves how to operate and repair all the machinery.

 Since 1965 his Harbour Publishing has produced 100 titles including Edith Iglauer's Fishing with John, George Woodcock's Confederation Betrayed, Donald Graham's bestsellers, Keepers of the Light and Lights of the Inside Passage, Anne Cameron's Dzelarhons, Rudy Dangelmaier's Pioneer Buildings of British Columbia and Hubert Evans' 0 Time In Your Flight.
 While remaining in Pender Harbour and raising two sons, he and his wife Mary have completely moved into the computer age of high-tech production.
 Only one other company, Douglas & McIntyre (with far more employees), has received more B.C.
 Book Prizes.